 An English High Tea event is all about refined elegance.

 An English High Tea, or Afternoon Tea would be served in the late afternoon around 3 pm and would often go into the evening with more substantial food offerings to replace a full dinner.
-At more elegant events, wine and sherry were also available.
+An English High Tea has a mixture of cold and hot, sweet and savory finger foods.

 Invitations To An English High Tea Party